‘Walk with Me’, ‘Tawai – a voice for the forest’ and ‘Down to Earth’

-As a result of being deeply touched by the way of life of so many tribal groups worldwide and witnessing the many threats to the land that they depend on and are intimately connected Bruce Parry has dedicated much time to supporting indigenous people through awareness raising.
+As a result of being deeply touched by the way of life of so many tribal groups worldwide, and witnessing the many threats to the land that they depend on and are intimately connected to, Bruce Parry has dedicated much time to supporting indigenous people through awareness raising.
 He echoes TNH message: ‘until we look at ourselves these things will continue’

 I was amazed to find that tribe most featured in the film were the Penan of Borneo!